qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 Using the color combo box, you can drag and drop color for one color button to another button, copy-paste color, pick color from somewhere, choose a color from the palette or from  recent or standard color.
 The combo box allow you to fill in the feature with transparency.
-You can also just clic on the button to open the palettte dialog.
+You can also just click on the button to open the palettte dialog.
 Note that you can import color from some external software like GIMP.

+With the 'Raster image fill' you can fill polygons with a tiled raster image.
+Options include (data defined) file name, opacity, image size (in pixels, mm or map units), coordinate mode (feature or view) and rotation.

 'Gradient Fill' :guilabel:`Symbol layer type` allows you to select between a |radiobuttonon| :guilabel:`Two color`